olivialy524/Lumia/README.md

 - tap on the Lumia body to switch control
 - 2 finger tap to split controlling Lumia
 - 3 finger tap/ hold to merge nearby Lumias to the controlling Lumia
+- 4 finger tap to reset level (used for debug only)

 ## Notes
 *[Updated: 04/11/2021 for Alpha Release]*